Welcome to

 Travel was now a part of me, and I escaped whenever I could, doing another solo trip to south-east Asia in the long summer break from uni, and then a month camping around Europe.

-It was also the time of cheaper than chips budget flights, so I’d book £3 flights on a whim, heading all around Europe for long weekends.
+It was also the era of cheaper than chips budget flights, so I’d book £3 flights on a whim, heading all around Europe for long weekends.

 There was heartache along the way, and I spent one summer couchsurfing around Spain in a bid to mend those wounds – and it worked!
 I fell in love with Barcelona, which has since become a second home.
 I even engineered my own redundancy so I could move there for a time.